IMMM-SFA/xu_etal_2022_sdata/README.md

      "sw_dif", and "sw_dir".
 Save the csv file as LA-SOLAR.csv
     7. Go back to 2_wrf_to_epw.py, now the previous line should run through and read in solar data to df_wrf_data.
+    8. Check whether there are missing data in the generated .epw files using check_epw_err.R.
+Missing values are most often in Dew Point.
+If there are missing values, use fill_na_in_epw.R to fill the missing value with the previous non-missing record.
 4. Assign the nearest grid point to each building.
 The epw files for the assigned grid point will be used in the simulation of the target building.
+   This is documented in the rmd/1_match_building_to_grid.Rmd file
 5. For each building type-vintage combination in each grid cell, simulate the historic forcing.
 There are xx possible prototype buildings and 3 possible vintages, but we will only simulate the type-vintage combination appearing in